15 Must Visit Tokyo Attractions & Travel Guide

 3. Toei Subway: Mita Line – Ōtemachi Station (exit C10 – closer to East Garden)

-Tsukiji Market 築地市場 is the biggest wholesale fish and seafood market in the world.
+Tsukiji Market 築地市場 used to be the biggest wholesale fish and seafood market in the world.
 It handles more than 400 different types of seafood from cheap seaweed to the most expensive caviar, and from tiny sardines to 300 kg tuna and controversial whale species.

 Opening Hours